Mikey-E/U-of-Wyo-COSC-5555-01-22772-Spring-2023-Research-Project/README.md

 There are two functions for loading the datasets: load_data() and load_labels().
 They return ordered sets in sync with each other i.e. the index of a dataset item from load_data has its label at the same index in the list from load_labels.

+### Models

+At least one model (the size 64 one) is too big to push to Github.
+If you wish, you can of course make it yourself from scratch using the training data.
+Simply uncomment the 2 training lines in the main function in classifier.py

 ### References

 https://www.binarystudy.com/2021/09/how-to-load-preprocess-visualize-CIFAR-10-and-CIFAR-100.html